GHK-Cu Peptide Therapy for Skin, Hair, and Collagen

-Peptides are the body’s PubMed: therapeutic peptides in gerontology, 2025 review.
+Peptides are the body’s natural signaling molecules, summarized in a recent review of therapeutic peptides in gerontology.
 They are short, specific signals that tell your cells exactly what to do.
 If you think of your body as a massive corporation, peptides are the quick memos that keep departments running.

 The chemistry is simpler than it sounds.
 Proteins are long, complex chains of amino acids that build your structure.
 Peptides are just shorter versions of those same building blocks, typically consisting of 2 to 50 amino acids linked together.
 Your body produces thousands of them naturally to manage everything from your appetite to how fast your skin heals.